 An Explanation of Your Complaint

 Please provide a concise explanation of your complaint.
 The online form requires that you limit your explanation to 4,000 characters or fewer, but we encourage you to provide as much detail as possible within that space.
-Do not mail or fax additional information unless requested.

 4. File Your Complaint

 For security, our online form will time out after 30 minutes of inactivity.
 If you stop working on the form for 30 minutes or more, the information you entered may be lost.
 To avoid this, gather all the information you need before starting.